CvierXi/Study/01_OpenCourse/MIT/18.065_Matrix Methods in Data Analysis, Signal Processing, and Machine Learning/ReadMe.md

   - (Max over all $k$-dim spaces) of (Min of $\cfrac{x^TSx}{x^Tx}$) = evalue
   - Sample mean and expected mean
   - Sample variance and $k^{th}$ eigenvalue variance
-- Related chapter in textbook: Introduction to Chapter III.2 and V.1
+- Related chapter in textbook: Chapter III.2 and V.1

 ### 20_均值，方差，协方差